WDI-SEA/notes/11-projects/project-4/readme.md

 **The time has come for the final project.** Ideally, this project should incorporate some framework/technology we haven't covered, but feel free to use anything we have learned in the course as well.

 Make sure you review your project proposal with your instructor so you can make sure it's **something you can accomplish in the limited time we have**, and make sure it's **something that'll showcase your skills both visually and functionally**.
-Sometimes people do judge a book by its cover – or an app by its design.
+Sometimes people do judge a book by its cover – or in this case, an app by its design.

 ---